Intersecting Surface Defects and Two-Dimensional CFT: Liouville/Toda Degenerate Correlators

-where the last quiver is obtained by a Seiberg-like duality on the left node.
-This quiver coincides with that corresponding to $\hat{V}_{-b}$ in~\cite{Gomis:2014eya}.
+As depicted in \autoref{fig:b1case}, the partition function is thus equal to that of a single 2d $U(1)\times U(1)$ gauge theory (coupled to free hypermultiplets), which is itself equivalent under a Seiberg-like duality to the quiver corresponding to $\hat{V}_{-b}$ in~\cite{Gomis:2014eya}.
 Importantly the bifundamental 2d chiral multiplets in the last quiver have $\mathcal{R}$-charge $-1=-b^2$.
-A $U(2)$ gauge theory description of $\hat{V}_{-b}$ in~\cite{Gomis:2014eya} matches the second quiver for $b=1$ (ignoring free chiral multiplets):

-where the adjoint chiral multiplet has $\mathcal{R}$-charge $-2=-2b^2$.
-Indeed, its one-loop determinant combines with the $U(2)$ vector multiplet one-loop determinant to give the 0d chiral multiplet contribution on the left-hand side.
+A $U(2)$ gauge theory description of $\hat{V}_{-b}$ in~\cite{Gomis:2014eya} matches the second quiver for $b=1$ (ignoring free chiral multiplets), as depicted in \autoref{fig:b1case}.
+There, the adjoint chiral multiplet has $\mathcal{R}$-charge $-2=-2b^2$.
+Indeed, its one-loop determinant combines with the $U(2)$ vector multiplet one-loop determinant to give the 0d chiral multiplet contribution of the intersecting defects.

 As we will see in the next section in a more general setting, the identification of the first quiver with a Liouville correlator still holds if the FI and theta parameters of the two gauge groups are taken to be arbitrary rather than opposite.
 The partition function then matches a five-point function with two degenerate operators $\hat{V}_{-b/2}(x,\bar{x})$ and $\hat{V}_{-1/(2b)}(x',\bar{x}')$ and the three generic~$\hat{V}_{\alpha_i}$.
 The FI and theta parameters are given by $\exp(-2\pi\xi^{(R)}+i\vartheta^{(R)})=x$ and $\exp(-2\pi\xi^{(L)}+i\vartheta^{(L)})=1/x'$ and other parameters are unchanged.
 The quiver with 0d chiral multiplets does not have the same property: making FI parameters distinct does not reproduce the Liouville five-point function.
-This is not surprising, both in view of the $b=1$ case~\eqref{Liouvilleconj2b1} where the right-hand side has a single gauge group, and in view of the IIA realization where D2 and D2$'$-branes stretch between the same pair of NS5-branes.
+This is not surprising, both in view of the $b=1$ case where the surface defect reduces to one with a single gauge group, and in view of the IIA realization where D2 and D2$'$-branes stretch between the same pair of NS5-branes.

 We now move on to arbitrary intersecting defects for any number of flavors~$\nf$.